Studies show that more than two thirds of people are living the paycheck to paycheck life at least part of the time.

 But that doesn't have to be the case.

-Here are some of the common culprits:
+Here are some of the common reasons:

 - You've come to the conclusion that debt is just a part of life- It doesn't have to be that way.
 Decide to be different.
 Car payments and credit cards are NOT inevitable.

 - Luxuries have turned into needs- Cable TV, eating out several times a week, and so many other things that we once looked at as “extras” are now viewed as a necessary part of life.
-In reality these are not needs, they are wants
+In reality these are not needs, they are wants.

 - You're overspending- You are simply spending more than you make.
 You need to gain better control of what you spend and how you spend it.
 Usually this is because you don't have a plan.